 Flights from Australia, New Zealand and South Africa

 There are no direct flights to Sweden from Australia, New Zealand or South Africa and by far the cheapest option is to find a discounted air fare to London and arrange a flight to Sweden from there.
 Alternatively, some airlines such as Air China and Thai offer competitive fares to Stockholm via their hubs in Beijing and Bangkok respectively.
-Fares from Sydney to Stockholm start at around $1500; from Perth or Darwin, flights are around $100 less.
-From New Zealand reckon on NZ$2500 as a starting point from Auckland, NZ$250 more from Wellington.
-From South Africa, count on around ZAR6000 for the cheapest return from Cape Town.
+Fares from Sydney to Stockholm start at around $1500; from Perth or Darwin, flights are usually around $200 more.
+From New Zealand reckon on NZ$2000 as a starting point from Auckland, NZ$200 more from Wellington.
+From South Africa, count on around ZAR7500 for the cheapest return from Cape Town.

-Getting to Sweden by train is much more expensive.
-There are no through tickets and the total of all the tickets you’ll need is likely to cost around £300–400.
-Hence, it’s worth buying a rail pass instead; a global InterRail pass (from £238) or Eurail pass (from US$625) are the best options.
+Getting to Sweden by train is much more expensive than flying.
+There are no through tickets and the total of all the tickets you’ll need from the UK is likely to cost around £300–400.
+Hence, it’s worth buying a rail pass instead; a global InterRail pass (from £233) or Eurail pass (from US$538) are the best options.
 From London, trains to Sweden go via Brussels, Cologne, Hamburg and Copenhagen.
-A typical journey will involve changing trains four or five times and takes around 24 hours.
+A typical journey will involve changing trains four or five times and take around 24 hours.
 For a dependable summary of the options of getting to Sweden by train, check out W seat61.com/sweden.

 Don’t be put off by the idea of an inclusive package, as it can sometimes be the cheapest way of doing things, and a much easier way of reaching remote areas of northern Sweden in winter.
 City breaks are invariably less expensive than if you arrange the same trip independently.
 There are also an increasing number of operators offering special-interest holidays to Sweden, particularly Arctic expeditions.